Prefabs in the United Kingdom: Arcon (THP)

+BISF

+The BISF (British Iron and Steel Federation) house is a permanent steel-frame house designed by architect Sir Frederick Gibberd and constructed nationwide from 1946.
+The main structure is of steel columns with a central spine to support the first floor beams.
+It has distinctive upper cladding made of steel, which makes a design feature out of the joining of the two prefabricated halves.

 Cornish Unit

 Designed by A Er v.senthil and R Tonkin for the Central Cornwall Concrete & Artificial Stone Co., they are also known as Cornish Type and Selleck Nicholls & Williams houses.
 The houses came in type-1 and type-2 designs, incorporating variations of a bungalow, two storey semi-detached and terraced layout with a medium pitched Mansard hipped roof.

 The first floor is PRC clad over a single-storey concrete frame, while the type-1 house has the Mansard roof over timber trusses.
 Internal walls are made of PC wall block or brick.
 So successful was the design, 30,000 Cornish Unit houses were eventually constructed.

 However the roofs and wall insulation incorporated asbestos, while the wooden frame-based construction means that as the concrete decays the two parts tend to separate, resulting in large amounts of internal cracking.
 The major defects are: